air720boarder/twinkly-homeassistant/README.md

 This project is licensed under the MIT License.

+## Credit

+This project heavily leverages the `ttls` library, which is a Python library for controlling Twinkly Generation II lights.
+[TTLS Github](https://github.com/jschlyter/ttls).

 ## HACS Installation

 1. Add this repository to HACS as a custom repository.